Osthus-Technology/rdfcmap/README.md

 How to create a cmap to be used with rdfcmap?

 1) Get CMAP Tools from https://cmap.ihmc.us/
-2) Create a new cmap following guidelines below on formatting
+2) Create a new cmap following guidelines below on formatting, see [documentation of ADM](https://allotrope.gitlab.io/adm-patterns/Legend/index.html) for details about formatting of Allotrope data models
 3) All nodes of a cmap model are transformed to instances in rdf model
 4) Labels of cmap nodes are transformed to titles of instances using dct:title
 5) Links between nodes in cmap are transformed to object properties in rdf model.